qiaoqiaoLF/NLP-Project/README.md

 #### Decode Process

 From input_ids (batch) to predictions.
-IT IS EASY.
+IT IS EASY YET IMPORTRANT.
 PLEASE CHECK IT OUT YOURSELF.

 ### label_vocab